 A Complete Guide to Transferring Your Nursing License to Another State

 Those with a nursing license who wish to move to another state have options available to them.
 While states differ on what is required of nurses, those who have graduated from an accredited nursing program can find that transferring a license is not as difficult as getting one.
 For those interested in pursuing a nursing degree or furthering your nursing career, there are many schools across the country that provide accredited education for nurses, such as the Commission on Collegiate Nursing Education.
 They approve baccalaureate, graduate, and residency programs in nursing.
-Another national nursing education accrediting agency is the National League for Nursing Accreditation Commission.
+Another national nursing education accrediting agency is the Accreditation Commission for Education in Nursing (ACEN).
 You can use their search engine to search by area, institution name, and even program type.
 One reason national accreditation, rather than regional or state accreditation, is so important is that issues when transferring your nursing license can arise.
 For example, if the school you graduated from is recognized and accredited in your old state but not the new, chances are your nursing license may not transfer.
 This can be avoided by getting a nursing degree from a nationally accredited program.

 Another important part of becoming a nurse is the National Council Licensure Examination for Registered Nurses, or NCLEX.
 It is often used as the standard for many states and demonstrates your competence to future employers.
 For 2011, candidates for the NCLEX test must pay $200 to take the exam in addition to any other licensure fees required by their state.
 International candidates need to obtain a certification from the Graduates of Foreign Nursing Schools and demonstrate a proficiency in English.